Haupti/lscript/README.md

 * `(let name value-expession)` - defines a mutable value in the current scope
 * `(set name value-expession)` - mutates a already defined mutable value
 * `(if condition-expession then-expression else-expression)` - dont have to explain this
+* `(load-module string)` - loads a module from a file as table containing the functions and constants. path must be relative to entrypoint file
 * ; - comment

 ## comments